 "Some people may prefer one big container for a large category like 'bathroom products,' where others may want to use several smaller containers for subcategories like 'cleansers,' 'moisturizers,' 'makeup' and so forth," says Louisa Roberts, professional organizer and owner of Neat Method New York City.
 "Bins with lids are recommended for storing infrequently used items that need to be protected from dust, water, or other elements.
 Unlike open containers, bins with lids easily stack to maximize space, and they securely contain items you wouldn't want children to access independently, such as paint and markers," she says.

 To find the best bins available, we conducted hours of research and evaluated them on durability, size, type of plastic, closures, and price.
 We also took into account everyday pieces that would work in kitchens and closets and specialty items designed for a specific purpose or area.
-Our Best Overall pick, the Sterilite Garage Tote, is durable, easy to handle and transport, and has a removable lid.

 Ahead, no matter which size you need, you'll find the best plastic storage bins to keep your space totally organized.